Cluny House Gardens

 As a Himalayan Woodland Garden, Cluny House Gardens has to be Scotland's best small garden.
 It was started in the 1950's by Bobby and Betty Masterton who had a particular interest in Himalayan plants.
 The local conditions were perfect for.
 From 1987 the gardens has been looked after and developed further by their daughter Wendy and her husband John Mattingley.

 There are two magnificent 150 year old Wellingtonias, one of them is Britain's widest conifer, with a girth of over 11 metres.

-Many of the seeds planted at Cluny House Gardens by the Mastertons, have grown into large trees, such as the Tibetan cherry, notable for its mahogany peeling bark, there are also perennials that flourish here including lilies (including some over 4m high) and Meconopsis (blue poppy).
+Many of the seeds planted at Cluny House Gardens by the Mastertons, have grown into large trees.
+Such as the Tibetan cherry, notable for its mahogany peeling bark.
+There are also perennials that flourish here including lilies (some over 4m high) and Meconopsis (the blue poppy).

-Cluny House Gardens have Plants and seeds for sale, which along with sales of garden postcards and the entrance fee go towards helping to keep the garden open.
+Cluny House Gardens have Plants and seeds for sale.
+The sales of garden postcards and the entrance fee go towards helping to keep the garden open.

 Cluny House Gardens opening times: